PJM Glossary

 The rate, expressed in megawatts per minute, at which a generating unit can change output level.

-Reactive Limitations
+Reactive Limits

 The maximum power flow possible into or through some particular part of the system to maintain post contingency system bus voltage within operating criteria.